itshivansh/learningManagementSystem/README.md

   LoginComponent
   RegisterComponent
   SignOutCompoent

   ```

-7.Required Services
+7. Required Services

-8.Use CanActivateGuard
+8. Use CanActivateGuard

-9.Try to strore username and password in localstorage
+9. Try to strore username and password in localstorage

-10.Implement Unit Testing and End to Testing for `Online Courses-LMS`
+10. Implement Unit Testing and End to Testing for `Online Courses-LMS`

-11.Attach screenshot in Readme.md and update Repository link in Tracker
+11. Attach screenshot in Readme.md and update Repository link in
+    Tracker